brandonPlaza/Shop-App-MERN/README.md

 </h1>

 <p>
-  Shop App MERN was created for to explore and learn the basics of the MERN stack aswell as how to integrate other technologies like TypeScript into a project.
+  Shop App MERN was created to explore and learn the basics of the MERN stack aswell as how to integrate other technologies like TypeScript into a project.
 </p>